alexklibisz/elastiknn/developer-guide.md

 ### Run a local Elasticsearch instance with the plugin installed

-Once you have those installed, clone the project and run:
+Once you have the prerequisites installed, clone the project and run:

 ```
 make run/gradle